Emil Bemström: Sweden

-Bemström grew up in Trosa and started playing in Järna SK.
-He played as a youth within the Leksands IF organization.
+Bemström grew up in Trosa and started playing ice hockey in Järna SK.
+Bemström played as a youth within the Leksands IF organization.
 He made his professional debut in the 2016–17 season, appearing scoreless in five Swedish Hockey League (SHL) games.
 However, during the season he suffered an inflammation of the pericardium and was forced out of the lineup for two months.
 Following relegation to the HockeyAllsvenskan for the 2017–18 season, Bemström notched 8 goals and 15 points in 33 games for Leksands IF.
 He scored his first goal in the Allsvenskan in a 3–1 win over IK Oskarshamn in October 2017.
 Bemström left the club in the off-season and returned to the SHL by agreeing to a two-year contract with Djurgårdens IF on 2 May 2018.

 In the 2018–19 season, Bemström scored his first SHL goal in the first game of the season against Frölunda HC on 15 September 2018.
 In a breakout season with Djurgården, he led the league in goals and power play goals and captured Rookie of the Year honours and also won the scoring title for the 2018–19 regular season with 23 goals.
 At the conclusion of the 2018–19 season, Bemström was also named junior player of the year by the Swedish ice hockey journalist association.
 Djurgården also made it to the championship round in the playoffs, led by Bemstrom who had five goals and ten points.